Discrimination on the grounds of pregnancy and maternity

-Examples of pregnancy and maternity discrimination in the workplace
+What are some examples of pregnancy and maternity discrimination in the workplace?

 See below for some common examples of pregnancy discrimination at work:

-- Changing a person’s role, and expecting them to re-apply for it when they return from maternity leave (this may also include an employer suggesting to the person that they don’t apply)
+- Changing a person’s role, and expecting them to re-apply for it when they return from maternity leave;

-- Cutting someone’s hourly rate or yearly salary while they are on maternity leave
+- Cutting someone’s pay while they are on maternity leave;

-- Refusing employment benefits, such as childcare vouchers or profit share bonus to somebody on maternity leave
+- Refusing employment benefits, such as childcare vouchers or profit share bonus;

-These are all common types of discrimination due to pregnancy and maternity, and one of the main issues is whether a pregnant employee is given the opportunity to carry out their role as best they can.
-It is the responsibility of an employer to provide a suitable working environment for pregnant employees.
-This could mean bringing in adjustable desks, different chairs, providing seating if the job requires employees to stand, and also being flexible with schedules.
+Adjustments could include bringing in adjustable desks, different chairs, providing seating if the job requires employees to stand, and also being flexible with schedules.
 A pregnant employee might suffer from morning sickness, so may ask for a later working schedule.

 What to do if you’re facing pregnancy discrimination